Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 - For periodic systems, this method can be generalized by adding k-dependence, and we can have a plot of the MAE contribution of each k-point.
 The total MAE should be averaged using k-point weight.

-- Up to now, we are trating $\lambda$ as a parameter (that, potentially, can be fitted to the MAE once the rest of the information has been obtained).
-However, in reaility, it needs to be calculated as $\braket{\phi\vert\lambda(r)\vert\phi}$ where $\phi$ is the radial part of the atomic wavefunctions, which is different for different $l$ quantum numbers.
-In VASP, this is calculated within the PAW sphere using the all-electron partial waves in `relativistic.F`.
+- Up to now, we are treating $\lambda$ as a parameter (that, potentially, can be fitted if we know the true MAE value).
+However, in reaility, it needs to be calculated as $\braket{\phi\vert\lambda(r)\vert\phi}$ where $\phi$ is the radial part of the atomic wavefunctions, which also depend on the $l$ quantum numbers.
+In VASP, this is calculated within the PAW sphere using the all-electron partial waves (for details, see `relativistic.F`).
 If we really want to be percise, we can extract the exact values from VASP.